 AI Companion Security and Privacy

-This digital whitepaper describes Zoom AI Companion’s security and privacy features as of the date of publication and not other AI products or services offered by Zoom.
+This whitepaper describes Zoom AI Companion’s security and privacy features as of the date of publication and not other AI products or services offered by Zoom.
 In our continuing commitment to empowering productivity — while keeping security and privacy at the core of our products — the features described in this paper may evolve.
+This paper discusses AI Companion features for Zoom Workplace.
+Zoom Contact Center and other Zoom products are not included in this whitepaper at this time.

 AI Companion Security and Privacy